 As you can tell, each market has its own “vibe”.
 You cannot go wrong with the seasonal produce and farm-to-market meats and cheeses.
 You’re likely to learn something new from the passionate vendors who will strike up conversation with you.
-Whether you are grocery shopping, perusing the samples or learning more about the vendors, the vibrant colours and fresh foods are sure to cheer you up.
+Whether you are grocery shopping, perusing the samples or learning more about the vendors, the vibrant colors and fresh foods are sure to cheer you up.

-When you are done, swing by Erewhon, one of our world favourite grocery stores, for some delish turmeric tahini cauliflower or pick up our gluten-free sprouted buckwheat crackers.
-Choose Greek olive, Garam Masala or the Tkemali flavour.
+When you are done, swing by Erewhon, one of our world favorite grocery stores, for some delish turmeric tahini cauliflower or pick up our gluten-free sprouted buckwheat crackers.
+Choose Greek olive, Garam Masala or the Tkemali flavor.

 Most importantly, take time to nourish your body.
 Keeping physically and mentally fit will be key to making the most of everything this amazing place has to offer.